juliabernstein/juliabernstein/README.md

 - 👋 Hi, I’m @juliabernstein
 - 👀 I’m interested in music, tech, and the overlap between the two
-- 🌱 I’m currently studying information science - interactive technologies and UX - with minors in music and english
+- 🌱 I graduated Cornell University Magna Cum Laude with a degree in information science - interactive technologies and UX - with minors in music and english
-- ✨ I am a senior at Cornell University in Ithaca, NY
+- ✨ I recently moved to San Francisco to work at AWS
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me: 305-972-6123 or juliaebernstein@gmail.com